19hours/sg-statutes/Acts/Trust Companies Act.md

 Any —

+(a)

 officer of the licensed trust company in Singapore;

+(b)

 officer designated in writing by the head office of the licensed trust company; or

+(c)

-auditor, lawyer, consultant or other professional adviser or service provider appointed or engaged by the licensed trust company under a contract for service
+auditor, lawyer, consultant or other professional adviser or service provider appointed or engaged by the licensed trust company under a contract for service.

 2.